smaht-dac/submitr/docs/source/installation.rst

     pip install smaht-submitr

-Less experienced users may want to start with the following, which will introduce some basics for installing and working with Python (including dependencies) on the terminal command-line:
+Less experienced users may want to start with the following `prerequisites <installation_prerequisites.html>`_, which will introduce some basics for installing and working with Python (including dependencies) on the terminal command-line: